(Amazon UK link) |

 What I had remembered - and which is fairly obvious anyway - is that this story has several nods to Jane Austen’s ‘Pride and Prejudice’.
 The most obvious one is that early in the book Bridget (Renee Zellweger) meets a handsome but rather aloof young man called Mark Darcy.
 He’s played by Colin Firth, which of course adds to the connection for those who have seen the BBC adaptation of ‘Pride and Prejudice’.

 However the story is quite different.
 Bridget is not at all like Lizzie Bennett.
 She’s a heavy smoker and drinker, and eats junk food.
-She wants to lose weight even though she isn’t particularly overweight - but she could certainly do with developing a healthier lifestyle.
+She wants to lose weight even though she isn’t particularly overweight, but she could certainly do with developing a healthier lifestyle.
 And she admits to a crush on her boss Daniel (Hugh Grant) but is well aware that he’s a womaniser and something of a jerk.

-The book was all written in diary form, but that isn’t possible in a film and there are only a few scenes involving the diary, though they include an important one near the end.
+The book was all written in diary form, but that isn’t possible in a film.
+So there are only a few scenes involving the diary, though they include an important one near the end.
 Most of the film is action-based, albeit rather trite and with a lot more bad language than I’m comfortable with.
 Bridget has a group of friends who are caricatured and decidedly bizarre, and she wears clothes that attract men but don’t particularly suit her.

 Indeed most of the minor characters in the film are exaggerated or caricatured, other than, perhaps, Bridget’s long-suffering father (Jim Broadbent).
 Her mother (Gemma Jones) isn’t quite as ghastly as Austen’s Mrs Bennett, but is still decidedly weird and materialistic.